kvllinz/nutrition-mission/README.md

 ## Requirements

-npm install
+* npm install

-pip install -r requirements.txt
+* pip install -r requirements.txt

 ## Usage

-usage of the this browser is to track your health, like see how much do you weigh, what is your height and how much you want to gain or lose weight, It will also track your workout.
+Users using this application will be able to track their weight over time and calculate how many calories they must consume in order to gain or lose weight.
+Workout totals can also be recorded over time.

 ## How To Run